scottyskid/orion/README.md

 This list are dependencies are

 - [sam cli](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) `sam --version`

+### AWS Account

+There are some one of manual steps that are required to be run once when deploying to a new account.

+- ensure each environment you are deploying into has been bootstraped with `cdk bootstrap`
+- update the pending codestar [connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html) with the active repo

 ## Getting Started
 To manually create a virtualenv on MacOS and Linux: